ClimateMind/climatemind-backend/README.md

     docker-compose up -d

-Stop
+Stop the container which is running in the background

     docker-compose down

-## Running the application with Docker
+## Running the application with Docker (for deployment)

 The Docker lifecycle is to build the image and run it only once.
 After that you can stop or start the image.